 Overview of SoFi Bank

-SoFi Bank is an online bank that offers high-yield savings accounts, with interest rates that are higher than traditional large banks and comparable to many other online-only banks.
+SoFi Bank is an online bank that offers high-yield savings accounts, with a welcome offer1 and interest rates that are higher than traditional large banks and comparable to many other online-only banks.

 SoFi also offers a joint checking and savings account, but no certificates of deposit (CDs) or money market accounts.

-The savings and checking accounts have no minimum balances, no maintenance or overdraft fees, and a network of fee-free ATMs.
-However, there are fees for cash deposits and international ATMs.
+The savings and checking accounts have no minimum balances, no maintenance or overdraft fees, and a network of fee-free ATMs.2 However, there are fees for cash deposits and international ATMs.

 With SoFi, your money is FDIC-insured up to $3 million, which is higher than most banks.